Generation of massively entangled bright states of light during harmonic generation in resonant media: Results and Discussion

-To appreciate the entangled nature of the generated harmonics state, and the possibility to control it, we begin by considering the so-called Freeman resonances \cite{freeman1987above, gibson1992verification}, where the conventional Stark shift proportional to the intensity of the classical IR driver brings the states in and out of resonance, as shown in Fig.3(a).
+To appreciate the entangled nature of the harmonics Eq.(\ref{eq:SolutionFirstOrderE_RWA_2}) correlated to the excited state, as well as the possibility to control the state of the generated light, we begin by considering the so-called Freeman resonances \cite{freeman1987above, gibson1992verification}.
+These refer to the situation where the conventional Stark shift proportional to the intensity of the classical IR driver brings the states in and out of resonance, as shown in Fig.3(a).
 The integral is now accumulated during the temporal windows near the resonant times $t_k$ and can be computed using the standard stationary phase method, yielding at the end of the laser pulse $T$

 Here $\dot\Delta_{eg}(t_k)$ is the time-derivative of the resonance detuning at the moment of resonance $t_k$.
-The physical meaning of $C_k$ is nothing but the amplitude of one-photon excitation by the resonant harmonic $n_0$ during the resonance window $t_k$.
-Here, this amplitude is computed using first order perturbation theory and is proportional to $\boldsymbol{\mathcal{F}}_{n_0}\alpha_{n_0}(t_k)$, which is simply the classical electric field amplitude $\mathbf{F}_{n_0}(t_k)=\boldsymbol{\mathcal{F}}_{n_0}\alpha_{n_0}(t_k)$ of the resonant harmonic $n_0\omega$ at the moment $t_k$.
-Naturally, the transition amplitude $C_k$ also includes the transition dipole matrix element $\Tilde{\mathbf{x}}_{eg}$.
-This matrix element may change from its field-free value because the states $|\psi_g\rangle$ and $|\psi_e\rangle$ of the material system are dressed by the laser field.
-Therefore, it depends on the pulse envelope, and this dependence can be incorporated as $\Tilde{\mathbf{x}}_{eg}=\Tilde{\mathbf{x}}_{eg}(t_k)$.
+The coefficients $C_k$ are nothing but the amplitudes of one-photon excitations by the resonant harmonic $n_0$ during the resonance windows $t_k$.
+As discussed above, they are the same as for the classical harmonic field with the amplitude $F_{n_0}(t_k)=\mathcal{F}_{n_0}\alpha_{n_0,g}(t_k)$ at the moment $t_k$.

 The phase factors $e^{+i\int_{t_i}^{t_k} d\tau \Delta_{eg}(\tau)}$ control the relative phases between the terms in the sum.
-Overall, the amplitudes $C_k$ describe the non-adiabatic Landau-Zener-Dykhne transitions between the dressed states driven through the resonance, with the phase factors $e^{+i\int_{t_i}^{t_k} d\tau \Delta_{eg}(\tau)}$ responsible for the Stueckelberg oscillations (named so after Baron Ernst Carl Gerlach Stueckelberg von Breidenbach zu Breidenstein und Melsbach) in the final generated state, as the coherent states are not orthogonal.
+Overall, the amplitudes $C_k$ describe the non-adiabatic Landau-Zener-Dykhne transitions between the dressed states driven through the resonance, with the phase factors $e^{+i\int_{t_i}^{t_k} d\tau \Delta_{eg}(\tau)}$ responsible for the Stueckelberg oscillations (named so after baron Ernst C. G. Stueckelberg von Breidenbach) in the final generated state, as the coherent states are not orthogonal.
 We stress again that both the number of the terms in the sum and the relative phases between them are controlled by shaping the intensity envelope of the fundamental laser pulse.

 Examples of quantum states of light that can be created this way are shown in Fig.3, for two resonant windows and hence two terms in the sum.
 For simplicity of visual presentation, we assume that only two harmonics, the third (n=3) and the fifth (n=5), are efficiently generated, so that the entangled wavefunction contains only two terms in each product state,